FaheemKRahman/faheemkrahman/README.md

 ## Motivation

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to become a penetration tester.
+I first got a teatse of cyberseucirty when I was in sixth form where we did some

 ## Academic Assignment Papers
 A short list of academic papers authored or co-authored during my studies at University of Birmingham.